Exports and Imports

 Please contact the Export Controls Team at [email protected] for assistance in determining whether an export license is required in your case.
 For the fastest response, provide the full information outlined on the export license page.

-Increase in tariffs on various Chinese-produced items
+Increase in tariffs on foreign-produced items

-On May 14, 2024, President Biden announced a significant increase on tariffs for the importation of various Chinese goods.
+On May 14, 2024, a significant increase on tariffs for the importation of various Chinese goods was announced.
 Tariff rates have increased as much as 100% on goods related to electric vehicles, advanced batteries, solar cells, steel, aluminum, medical equipment and other items.
-This tariff increase will raise the purchase price of goods being imported from China.
-It is recommended that you confirm the full price from all destinations, please be sure to investigate the full purchase price (including tariffs) before committing to a purchase from China.
+This tariff increase will raise the purchase price of specific goods being imported from China.
+More information on the products affected and their new tariff rates can be found here.

 New Requirements for Shipments to the European Union, Northern Ireland, Norway or Switzerland